ElijahMangaba/Patatap-Clone/README.md

 ## Getting Started

-* You can either download the zip file or use git clone
+* You can either download the zip file or use git clone via HTTPS
 * Open the index.html file to see a live demo
 * Press any alphabetical key on your keyboard to experience the rhythm of the sounds with random colored circle animations.